Updated: Feb 14

 As I go through many processes, I find myself asking, “What were they thinking?! (or often not thinking).
 A process would give direction to complete a task.
-When said task would require a change or even minor adjustment, the task in its entirety would require a separate process just to make any adjustments.
+When that task would require a change or even a minor adjustment, the task in its entirety would require a separate process just to complete it.
 This would easily double the original required work.
-Undoubtably further complicating the process, which results in an increase in redo work.
+Undoubtedly further complicating the process, which results in an increase in redo work.
 Surround yourself with a couple of these processes and in the end, you find yourself running in circles of fire, busy as hell, and with nothing to show for it. (make sure you hit the LIKE if that last sentence resonates with you)

 “Hell is paved with good intentions.”

 - John Ray, 1670

 Are these processes complicated on purpose by some mad scientist hell bent on making life miserable?
 Most of the time…no. It happens little by little, one good intention at a time.
 Once a process gets built up with improvements, another layer is added.
 It can happen one small sentence at a time.
 But after a while, it can build up into a glorious hoop of fire ready for its next victim.
 One contribution example could be rushed Corrective Actions Preventative Actions (CAPAs), which don’t have the right amount of planning and are only there to “check the box” in order to achieve completion.
 Another contribution could be from having the wrong person/people making the improvements.
 Have you ever had someone write or update a Standard Operating Procedure (SOP) that hasn’t even performed the task themselves?
 I'm guilty myself of being in that seat.
 The misunderstanding of the activity almost always results in unnecessary steps as well as the process being all-together incorrect.

 So, how do we avoid the snowball effect of building our processes into productivity death traps?